annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 we run the `Distillery` release task and copy the built release to a final destination on which the app is started.

-There are several pain points which we have recognized which deploying elixir applications as releases.
-In this post, we will talk about one of those pain points and how `Akd` provides a solution for it.
+There are several pain-points which we have recognized which deploying elixir applications as releases.
+In this post, we will talk about one of those pain-points and how `Akd` provides a solution for it.

 ## Build-time vs Run-time Environment variables